Study after study proves it: A great music education makes kids smarter, more resilient, and more compassionate…in ways nothing else can.

 Here’s what I have for you…

-- The 3 Reasons your child will quit before they’ve barely begun (and how to avoid it)
+- The 3 big reasons your child will quit before they’ve barely begun (and how you can avoid it)

 - Why practice time turns into tantrum time at home